TheKrowi/Krowi_AchievementFilter/Descriptions/Wago.io.md

 **See the images for a quick look at the ingame UI!
 This might give you a better idea of what is added to the default Blizzard UI.**

-Achievement Filter adds a tab to the Achievement Window that orders the achievements by expansion and further subdivisions.
-Over 5300 achievements are added so far spread over 1025+ categories, linked to 1625+ zones and 39 events.
+Achievement Filter completely replaces the default Achievements tab and adds several tabs to the Achievement Window that order the achievements by expansion, pvp, events or other curated lists.
+Over 5300 achievements are added so far spread over 1025+ categories, linked to 1625+ zones and 35+ events.

 ### Now also mostly available in German and Chinese (Simplified)!